Automorphisms of the k-curve graph: Introduction

 \subsection{Acknowledgements.}

 Much of this paper is based on work supported by the National Science Foundation under Grant No. DMS-1439786 while the authors were in residence at the Institute for Computational and Experimental Research in Mathematics (ICERM) in Providence, RI, during the Summer@ICERM program.
-All authors sincerely thank ICERM for its hospitality.
-The authors would also like to thank Moira Chas and Jonah Gaster for many helpful conversations.
-The second author was partially supported by NSF grants DMS-1502623 and DMS-1807319.
-The fourth author was supported by the NSF Graduate Research Fellowship under Grant No. DGE 1144245.
+We sincerely thank ICERM for its hospitality.
+In addition, Aougab was partially supported by NSF grants DMS-1502623 and DMS-1807319 and Loving was supported by the NSF Graduate Research Fellowship under Grant No. DGE 1144245.
+Thank you to Moira Chas and Jonah Gaster for many helpful conversations and Nick Bell, Maxime Fortier Bourque, Dan Margalit, Alan McLeay, Athanase Papadopoulos, Joe Scull, and Davide Spriano for their comments on a draft of this paper.
+We would also like to thank the anonymous referee whose careful reading and thorough comments greatly improved the exposition of this paper.